OGRECave/ogre-next/Docs/src/manual/hlms.md

 ### @piece( nameOfPiece ) {#HlmsPreprocessorSyntaxPiece}

-Saves all the text inside the blocks and saves it as a named piece.
+Saves all the text inside the blocks as a named piece.
 If a piece with the given name already exists, a compiler error will be thrown.
 The text that was inside the block won't be printed.
 Useful when in combination with `@insertpiece`.
 Pieces can also be defined from C++ or